brightmart/slot_filling_intent_joint_model/README.md

+Joint model for intent detection and slot filling based on attention, input alignment and knowledge

 1.intent detection and slot filling joint model which share encoding information

 2.incorporate knowledge information with embedding for both intent detection and slot filling. this embedding share the same embedding space with slots output.